-Students are expected to maintain a full-time program as described above.
+Students are expected to maintain a fulltime program as described above and are unable to reduce their program to part-time status if enrolled fulltime at the beginning of the semester.
 Occasionally, they may drop or withdraw from a course if, because of reasons beyond their control, they cannot continue.
 Withdrawing from a course during the first two weeks of the term is treated as a drop and will not appear on the transcript.
-Those withdrawn from during the fourth week through the ninth week of the term will be recorded with a grade of W. After the ninth week, no one may withdraw from a course.
-Students who are ill or have a serious personal problem should see, call, or write their advisor.
+Those courses withdrawn from during the fourth week through the ninth week of the term will be recorded with a grade of W. After the ninth week, no one may withdraw from a course.
+Students who are ill or have a serious personal problem should contact their advisor.